yunzhaol/yunzhaol/README.md

 Hi, my name is Yunzhao Li, a student at the University of Toronto majoring in Statistics and Maths.👋

-My area of interest is data science, and I am really enjoying traveling.
+My area of interest is data science, and I really enjoying sports and traveling.

 I have a Samoyed by the way.